PacktPublishing/Clojure-Programming-Projects/chapters/01/README.md

 ## The Project

 Based on the previous work, complete the coin data fetcher:
-- consolidate the top 10 coins available data into one file per coin (see data model description below)
+- save the top `N` coins info in one file
-- pass the coin symbol argument to the command line
+- save each coin history data in a separate file
-- deal with possible errors
+- pass the the `N` argument to the command line
 - make the files human-readable (using `pprint`).